Effective techniques and experienced insights to maximize your C# 6 and 7 programming skills

 Written by C# legend and top StackOverflow contributor Jon Skeet Unlock the new features of C# 6 and 7 Insights on the future of the C# language Master asynchronous functions, interpolated strings, tuples, and more

 Purchase of the print book includes a free eBook in PDF, Kindle, and ePub formats from Manning Publications.

-For intermediate C# developers.
+This Book Is Written For For intermediate C# developers.

 About The Author Jon Skeet is a senior software engineer at Google.
 He studied mathematics and computer science at Cambridge, is a recognized authority in Java and C#, and maintains the position of top contributor to Stack Overflow.

 Table of Contents

 1. Survival of the sharpest 2.
 C# 2 3.
 C# 3: LINQ and everything that comes with it 4.
 C# 4: Improving interoperability 5.
 Writing asynchronous code 6.
 Async implementation 7.
 C# 5 bonus features 8.
 Super-sleek properties and expression-bodied members 9.
 Stringy features 10.
 A smörgåsbord of features for concise code 11.
 Composition using tuples 12.
 Deconstruction and pattern matching 13.
 Improving efficiency with more pass by reference 14.
 Concise code in C# 7 15.
 C# 8 and beyond

 Jon Skeet is a Senior Software Engineer at Google, and a highly visible participant of newsgroups, user groups, international conferences, and the Stack Overflow Q&A site.
 Jon spends much of his day coding in Java, but his heart belongs to C#.